GA-NIFS: Witnessing the complex assembly of a star-forming system at $z=5.7$: Data Availability

 \section{Data Availability}

-The NIRSpec data used in this research has been obtained within the NIRSpec-IFU GTO programme GA-NIFS (PID 1217) and will become publicly available May 22, 2024.
+The NIRSpec data used in this work was been obtained within the NIRSpec-IFU GTO programme GA-NIFS (PID 1217) and is publicly available.
 Data presented in this work will be shared upon reasonable request to the corresponding author.